MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-plan-recruit-workforce-overview.md

 ---
 title: Use Dynamics 365 products to plan and recruit your workforce
-description: Read about the business process area for planning and recruiting your workforce in Dynamics 365. ms.date: 01/23/2024 ms.topic: conceptual
+description: Read about the business process area for planning and recruiting your workforce in Dynamics 365, including types of stakeholders and benefits. ms.date: 01/23/2024 ms.topic: conceptual
 author: edupont04